The Difference Between CV & Resume Writing is Significant

 Resumes need to be an easily scannable document.
 An easy-to-scan format will go a long way towards getting a resume through the initial readers.
 Limit the amount of fancy formatting and when in doubt, stick with simple and easy to read.
 A compelling resume should have four standard sections: Branding Statement, Summary, Work History and Education.
 There should be enough information in the resume to sell the applicant, but no more.
 The general length is one page.

 Potential employers need to understand what the applicant is capable of doing.
 Instead of listing just the job specs, list achievements, what has been accomplished above and beyond.
 Job responsibilities could apply to anyone who has held that particular job.
 They don't single the job applicant out as different, better and more capable than the rest.

 It is also important to realize that there is more than one resume format.
 Most job seekers try to make their professional life fit into a chronological format, but it is not the best option for everyone.
 Another popular format is the skills-based resume.
 This allows the focus to be on abilities and potential, not just past achievements.
 Another option that is good for recent graduates is the education-based resume.
-There is a resume format for everyone.
+As Hannah Morgan explains in her book, The Infographic Resume, there is a resume format for everyone.

 A CV tends to be longer than a traditional resume and includes a detailed listing of a person's professional and academic history.
 A CV will include any position or job one has held, a complete list of academic credentials and achievements, and information on publications.
 CVs can be many pages long, occasionaly up to 10 pages.
 Normally CVs are used in the medical and academic field.